saroarjahan/askfm-crawler/README.md

 Support string matching.
 **** main code to run crawle_request.ipynb
 plz send me an email if someone want to learn more.

+Make sure crome driver and browser version matches each oter